Learning by Passing Tests, with Application to Neural Architecture Search: Experiments

 Table~\ref{tab:cifar10} shows the classification error (\%), number of weight parameters (millions), and search cost (GPU days) of different NAS methods on CIFAR-10.
-As can be seen, applying our proposed LPT to DARTS-1st, DARTS-2nd, DARTS$^{-}$, and DARTS$^{+}$ significantly reduces the errors of these baselines.
+As can be seen, applying our proposed LPT to DARTS-1st, DARTS-2nd, DARTS$^{-}$ (our run), and DARTS$^{+}$ significantly reduces the errors of these baselines.
 For example, with the usage of LPT, the error of DARTS-2nd is reduced from 2.76\% to 2.68\%.
 This further demonstrates the efficacy of our method in searching better-performing architectures, by creating tests with increasing levels of difficulty and improving the learner through taking these tests.
+On PC-DARTS and P-DARTS, applying our method does not yield better performance.

-Table~\ref{tab:imagenet} shows the results on ImageNet, including top-1 and top-5 classification errors on the test set, number of weight parameters (millions), and search costs (GPU days).
-Following~\citep{liu2018darts}, we take the architecture searched by LPT-R18-DARTS-2nd on CIFAR-10 and evaluate it on ImageNet.
-As can be seen, applying our LPT method to DARTS-2nd, the top-1 error reduces from 26.7\% to 25.3\% and the top-5 error reduces from 8.7\% to 7.9\%, without increasing the search cost and parameter number.
-This further demonstrates the effectiveness of our method.
+Table~\ref{tab:imagenet} shows the results on ImageNet, including top-1 and top-5 classification errors on the test set.
+In our proposed LPT-R18-PC-DARTS-ImageNet, the architecture is searched on ImageNet, where our method performs much better than PC-DARTS-ImageNet and achieves the lowest error (23.4\% top-1 error and 6.8\% top-5 error) among all methods in Table~\ref{tab:imagenet}.
+In our methods including LPT-R18-P-DARTS-CIFAR100, LPT-R18-P-DARTS-CIFAR10, and LPT-R18-DARTS-2nd-CIFAR10, the architectures are searched on CIFAR-10 or CIFAR-100 and evaluated on ImageNet, where these methods outperform their corresponding baselines P-DARTS-CIFAR100, P-DARTS-CIFAR10, and DARTS-2nd-CIFAR10.
+These results further demonstrate the effectiveness of our method.